Skip to main content

 David Neff DO's Profile

-David Neff DO Related seminars and products
+David Neff DO Related Seminars and Products

 Dr. David Neff is currently the COO/CMO at Redicare in Okemos, MI and Grand River Family Care, a combined urgent care and family medicine practice.
 He graduated from MSU College of Osteopathic Medicine and in 1980 where he received the MOA Distinguished Student Award and the Fred Mitchell Award for Excellence in Osteopathic Manipulative Therapy (OMT).
 He has been on clinical faculty in the MSUCOM Department of Family and Community Medicine since 1981.
 He is a member of the American Osteopathic Association and the Michigan Osteopathic Association.
 He is board certified by American College of Osteopathic Family Physicians and completed a two-year fellowship in Osteopathic Manual Medicine and Clinical Biomechanics.